* White House sees ‘headway’ in U.S.-China trade talks

 By Sruthi Shankar

-April 3 (Reuters) - U.S. stocks rose on Wednesday, extending a strong start to the quarter as rising hopes of a trade deal with Beijing and bullish reports lifted the semiconductor index to a record high.
+April 3 (Reuters) - New York’s main stock indexes rose on Wednesday, extending a strong start to the quarter as a rally in chipmakers added to optimism over trade talks between the United States and China.

-The Institute for Supply Management came out with its U.S. services sector PMI for March, which was below estimates and at its lowest since August 2017.
+Stocks gave up some gains after the Institute for Supply Management came out with its March U.S. services sector PMI, which was below estimates, and was at its lowest since August 2017.

 Earlier, the ADP National Employment Report showed U.S. private employers added 129,000 jobs in March, below economists’ estimates.

-The gains put the S&P 500 1.6% away from a record high hit in September as a dovish Federal Reserve and trade hopes set the stage for a strong start to the quarter.
+The gains put the S&P 500 less than 2% away from a record high hit in September as a dovish Federal Reserve and trade hopes set the stage for a strong start to the quarter.

-Seven of the 11 major S&P sectors were higher, with the technology index’s 1.2% rise providing the biggest boost as chip stocks surged.
+Seven of the 11 major S&P sectors were higher, with the technology index’s 0.6 percent rise providing the biggest boost.

-Capping gains on the Dow, Boeing Co dropped 1.1% after Baird said it expects Wall Street to cut earnings estimates “considerably” after the company reports delivery numbers next week.
+Checking gains on the Dow, Boeing Co dropped 1.1% after brokerage Baird said it expects Wall Street to lower earnings estimates “considerably” after the company reports delivery numbers next week.
 The numbers could reflect the 737-MAX groundings following the Ethiopian crash, Baird said.

-Advancing issues outnumbered decliners for a 2.07-to-1 ratio on the NYSE and a 1.73-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners for a 2.30-to-1 ratio on the NYSE and a 2.13-to-1 ratio on the Nasdaq.

-The S&P index recorded 52 new 52-week highs and two new lows, while the Nasdaq recorded 72 new highs and 20 new lows.
+The S&P index recorded 39 new 52-week highs and one new low, while the Nasdaq recorded 59 new highs and 14 new lows.
 (Reporting by Sruthi Shankar and Shreyashi Sanyal in Bengaluru; Editing by Shounak Dasgupta)